OpenAstronomy/python-3-for-scientists/python3_user_features.rst

 a billion?
 In Python 3.6, you can now add underscores anywhere in an integer, which allows you to do e.g.:

-.. doctest:: fstring
+.. doctest:: underscores
    :pyversion: >= 3.6

     >>> a = 1_000_000_000

 This also works with hexadecimal and binary literals, e.g.

-.. doctest:: fstring
+.. doctest:: underscores
    :pyversion: >= 3.6

     >>> b = 0b_0011_1111_0100_1110